AnyLog-co/documentation/file commands.md

 ***!!blockchain_file*** is translated on the remote node and ***!blockchain_file*** is translated on the local node.

 ### Copying multiple files from a remote node to a local node

-Using the command ***file get*** and identifying source files on the remote note and a destination directory on the local node, users can copy multiple files ina single call.
+Using the command ***file get*** and identifying source files on the remote node and a destination directory on the local node, users can copy multiple files in a single call.
 Usage:
 <pre>
-run client (destination) [get] [path and files on the remote node] [destination directory on the local node]
+run client (destination) [get] [path and files on the remote node] [directory on the local node]
 </pre>
 ***destination*** is the IP and Port of the remote node.
 ***path and files on the remote node*** is a string representing a path to a directory and files identified by their name prefix and type prefix.
-***destination directory on the local node*** is a string representing a valid directory location on the local node.
+***directory on the local node*** is a string representing a valid directory location on the local node.
 The last character of the string needs to be a slash (indicating a directory).

 Examples: